shikishima-TasakiLab/pmod-net/README-JP.md

-# PMOD-Net: Point-cloud-Map-based Obstacle Detection
+# PMOD-Net: point-cloud-map-based metric scale obstacle detection by using a monocular camera

 ## 依存